luanpotter/shattered-wilds/docs/arcane.md

 ### Transfiguration

-The Transfiguration Basic Arcane Spell can be used to change the body of a Being, within 1m of the Caster.
+The Transfiguration Fundamental Arcane Spell can be used to change the body of a Being, within 1m of the Caster.
 The basic spell can cause superficial changes (e.g. changing hair color, creating calluses, deformities, or other minor changes), and anything more complex changes will require Augmentations.
 The changes are always temporary, and require Concentration to maintain.
 The target can choose wether to resist or not as they feel an external force molding their body.

 #### Harden Fists